-Seattle Foam sells the finest quality polyurethane foam for upholstery, boats, mattresses, cushions, camping & other uses.
+Seattle Foam is your neighborhood friendly foam shop.
+We sell the finest quality polyurethane foam for upholstery, boats, mattresses, cushions, camping & other uses.
 Don't waste your money on junk foam.
-Get the foam that feels right and lasts a long time.
+Get the foam that feels right & lasts a long time.
+Call 206-783-1696 for pricing.

 Boat owners and commercial fishermen often choose an even stiffer foam, such as 55, for galley seating and settees.
 The softer 33 is popular for marine mattresses.
 One rule of thumb when selecting foam: the softer the foam, the thicker it needs to be.
 For example, two inches of an extra stiff foam might be adequate, but you'll simply "bottom out" when sitting on two inches of an extra soft foam.

-Most high quality polyurethane foams are processed using temperatures up to 250° C. This sort of foam is then cured and cut to size.hot press foam
+Most high quality polyurethane foams are processed using temperatures up to 250° C. This sort of foam is then cured and cut to size.

 During this hot mold production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
 Because the most common grades of this foam are available in different densities, it's a perfect foam for furniture.
 We use this for most couch & chair cushions.
-These foams stay bouncy and last a long time.cold press foam
+These foams stay bouncy and last a long time.

 Cold cure foam tends to be much denser.
 Because manufacturing temperatures rarely rise above 60° C, cold cure foam is ideal for injection-molded products such as car seats.
 This closed cell foam is more rigid and water resistant.
 It's also a lot more expensive than foam manufactured the other way.
 We do not sell closed cell foam.